delvtech/council-kit/packages/council-cli/README.md

 ## Basic Usage

-The easiest way to use the CLI until it's published is to call it from within the monorepo:
+The easiest way to use the CLI is to call it from within the monorepo:

 ```
 yarn workspace @council/cli council